Light is the source of life: it is power, warmth and inspiration to countless artists and musicians.

 The way we light our spaces has the power to bring us up and down.
-At bleak times of year, it can be incredibly disheartening to return to a dark, unwelcoming house – but how comforting it is when we have got the lighting to just the right level of warmth and cosiness to relax and enjoy our evening.
+At bleak times of year, it can be incredibly disheartening to return to a dark, unwelcoming house – or to endure lockdown during the uncompromising winter months in the northern hemisphere.
+Oh, but how comforting it is when we have got the lighting to just the right level of warmth and ‘hygge’-ness to relax and enjoy our evening.

 Smart lights are under your control and can be tailored to exactly fit your personal daily rituals.
 Instead of simply turning one single lighting circuit on and off, a lighting control system can be programmed to control groups of lights in a single press.
 A simple voice command can ramp the lights while you cook.
 Then you can conjure up the “dinner” scene with a tap on the kitchen keypad, which turns the downlights to 10% brightness, the table pendant to 40% and the under-the-counter lights to 70%, creating the perfect soft ambience to enjoy your meal.
 Or – and this is the beauty of a smart home – that switch could do the lights AND start a Spotify playlist through the kitchen ceiling speakers for true integration, simplicity and elegance.

 Smart lighting doesn’t just mean beautiful switches and dimmable bulbs.
-It is also really energy efficient [link to sustainability journal].
+It is also really energy efficient.
 You can personalise your lights to turn on and off at certain times of the day, adjust them with the seasons or make them switch off automatically when not in use.
 They can also be used seamlessly alongside automated blinds and curtains and thermostat to save energy and keep your home warmer or cooler.